indiu6/WIL/README.md

 ## Currently..

 #### migrating from Evernote to Notion manually
-> Official Notion Dev is still fixing on auto-migration of Evernote
+> Official Notion Dev is still fixing error on auto-migration of Evernote